wechaty/docusaurus/_posts/2018-03-09-can-typescript-really-live-up-to-its-hype.md

 ![TypeScript](/download/2018/typescript-logo.png)

-Big companies push forward adopting of Typescript for a reason, mostly to prevent some dummies to shoot their own feet really easily -- The (almost only) advantage of Typescript is to point out, at the compile time, that the following usage is wrong:
+Big companies or organizations push forward adopting of Typescript for a reason, mostly to prevent some dummies to shoot their own feet really easily -- The (almost only) advantage of Typescript is to point out, at the compile time, that the following usage is wrong:

 ```javascript
 var x = 'A';
 x = x + 5
 ```

 But is it really?
-If you are a seasoned programmer, are you willing to get your hands tied up by MS Typescript, and suffer all its drawbacks in the mean time?
+If you are a seasoned programmer and you are coding for yourself only, are you willing to get your hands tied up by MS Typescript, and suffer all its drawbacks in the mean time?

 <!--more-->